 We do sincerely apologize for the movie not being shown on July 26.
 DVD player died, bought a new one and it didn’t work.
-So we are as promised going to show this Wednesday August 30th.
-Have brand new DVD player and it’s working fantastically.
+We are as promised going to show the documentary move Hating Breitbart this Wednesday August 30th.
+Have a brand new DVD player and it’s working fantastically.
 Sooooo – on with the Show!

-ANDREW BREITBART – Who is Andrew Breitbart, What is an Andrew Breitbart, Why is Andrew Breitbart do important to the Tea Party movement, and the American People.
-This Wed Aug 30, we will show that to you all.
+ANDREW BREITBART – Who is Andrew Breitbart, What is an Andrew Breitbart, Why is Andrew Breitbart so important to the Tea Party movement, and the American People.
+This Wed Aug 30, we will show all that to you.

-For an exciting night, an invigorating nite, get your blood pumping, a renewed spirit of Patriotism, very thought provoking, and a MUST SEE!Remember Andrew Breitbart and his controversial news network, the man who mysteriously died of a ‘heart attack’ supposedly at a very young age; the man who stood behind and beside the TEA PARTIES, the man who spoke what he thought and didn’t give a damn what others thought; started a very controversial news network that told the truth and nothing but the truth.
-The people who worked for Breitbart are now part of the Trump administration, Stephen K. Bannon who ran Breitbart News Network then being named to a high level post in the Trump Administration -White House Chief of Staff Strategist, and more……..
+For an exciting and invigorating nite, a get your blood pumping renewed spirit of Patriotism, we bring to you a very thought provoking, and MUST SEE documentary!
+The man, who basically started it all – tea party, outing of FAKE news, telling it like it is news and more.Remember Andrew Breitbart and his controversial news network, the man who mysteriously supposedly died of a ‘heart attack’ at a very young age; the man who stood behind and beside the TEA PARTIES, the man who spoke what he thought and didn’t give a damn what others thought; started a very controversial news network that told the truth and nothing but the truth.
+The people who worked for Breitbart are now part of the Trump administration, Stephen K. Bannon who ran Breitbart News Network then being named to a high level post in the Trump Administration -White House Chief of Staff Strategist, and more……..then left the White House to go back to Breitbart to help President Trump fight off FAKE news and all his enemies.
+To continue the work of Andrew Breitbart.

-Believe it or not (ha ha ha) a movie documentary has been made in 2012 about Andrew – surprisingly enough the name is ‘Hating Breitbart’.
+Believe it or not this movie documentary was made in 2012 about Andrew and his controversial work and method of getting out the truth – surprisingly enough the name is ‘Hating Breitbart’.

 Hating Breitbart is a 2012 political documentary about conservative media critic and alternative media icon Andrew Breitbart.
 The documentary was released on October 19, 2012, just seven months after Breitbart’s unexpected death.
 Unexpected death? really?